A National Symbol

 The Costa Rica Jaguar is the largest of all wild cats inhabiting the country.
 They range in sizes of about 100-250 lbs and live for approximately 15 years in the wild.
 Jaguars are diurnal, meaning they are most active during dusk and dawn.
 They are a solitary creature and prefer it that way, of course until the mating season comes and males will start the search for a mate.
 After mating, females will give birth on average 1-4 cubs.
 One of the favorite meals that Jaguars love to eat is the wild pigs or peccaries.

-All over Costa Rica, you will find reserves and conservation efforts surrounding the Jaguar.
-Specifically, in the Corcovado National Park the efforts are the largest.
+With many conservation efforts in Costa Rica focusing on the Jaguar, Corcovado National Park’s efforts are the largest.
 Known as Costa Rica’s wild child, Corcovado is home to all 6 feline species in Costa Rica.
 Considered and endangered species, the population of jaguars is only about 15000 worldwide and approximately 50 live in the Corcovado National park, it is no wonder why there is such an effort to conserve them.
 Other places where you can spot the jaguar are the rain forests surrounding the Pacuare river, Santa Rosa National Park and even Tortuguero National Park.
 The latter sometimes lures jaguars to the beach where they hope to snack on the turtles that come nesting here every year.
 If you want to try and spot them in the wild, make sure to do so with a licensed guide.
 Otherwise you might become an easy prey.

 Costa Rica Jaguars are hard to find.
 If you do happen to spot a Jaguar you may have just realized that you actually don’t want to see one.
 Although cool, running into something that can potentially eat you is kind of scary.
 That why we offer some other Costa Rica animals for you to read about.